 Permittee must conduct the first inspection within seven calendar days of the commencement of construction activities on site.

-The expected inspection schedule will be to conduct site visits once per week to ensure the permittee meets the requirement for any post-storm inspections and that all control measures are in good working condition and appropriately placed as phasing continues.
+The expected inspection schedule will be to conduct site visits bi-weekly plus after storm events to ensure the permittee meets the state requirements for any post-storm inspections.